 After a 29 at-bats homerless drought, Barry Bonds finally catches Babe Ruth with his 714th home run.
 The historic homer, which ties the designated hitter for second place for career round trippers, comes during the second inning of an interleague contest against the A's, with the pitch thrown by southpaw Brad Halsey landing in the first deck of the right-center stands of McAfee Coliseum.

 After setting a franchise record in the sixth inning with 11 putouts in the outfield, Jacoby Ellsbury ties the big league mark when he catches the final out of the game for #12.
 The Red Sox center fielder equals the 1929 performance of Braves' outfielder Earl Clark and Lyman Bostock, who also accomplished the feat in 1977 playing for the Twins.

 Trailing the Reds 9-3 starting the bottom of the ninth, Brooks Conrad's pinch-hit grand slam gives the Braves an amazing 10-9 walk-off victory at Turner Field.
-The seven-run ninth inning’s big blow by the 30-year old journeyman barely clears the fence, with the ball deflecting off Lance Nix’s glove when the left fielder reaches over the top of the wall at the 380-foot sign.
+The seven-run frame's big blow by the 30 year-old journeyman barely clears the fence, with the ball deflecting off Laynce Nix’s glove when the left fielder reaches over the top of the wall at the 380-foot sign.

 Babe Ruth's circa 1920 jersey sells to an undisclosed buyer for $4,415,658, the largest amount ever paid for a piece of sports memorabilia, according to auctionreport.com.
 The woolen uniform top was probably worn by the Babe during his first season with the Yankees after being traded by Red Sox's owner Harry Frazee.